eizieizi/ise-root/README.md

 ## Get Root Access

-Root access is only possible with physical/virtual access to the ISE Nodes because it is necessary to start a live CD and execute the script from there.
+Root access is only possible with physical/virtual access to the ISE Nodes.
+It is necessary to start a live CD and execute the supplied script from there.
 Basically, the script mounts the /dev/sda2 (Root) and /dev/sda3 (persisting configuration) partitions of ISE, creates a backup of